phpredis/phpredis/README.md

 *key*

 ##### *Return value*
-*String* or *Bool*: If key didn't exist, `FALSE` is returned.
+*String* or *Bool*: If key doesn't exist, `FALSE` is returned.
 Otherwise, the value related to this key is returned.

 ##### *Examples*